php array filter array_filter() function

 Conclusion

-The array_filter() function is a very useful tool for filtering out elements from an array.
+The array_filter() function is a handy PHP tool to filter out elements from an array.
 It is particularly useful for filtering out elements from an array based on specific criteria.

 More